RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	the	“archive”	phase	is	a	much	later	part	of	the overall	process,	and	data	will	have	gone	through	storage,	usage,	and sharing	long	before	it	reaches	archiving,	so	classification	would	need to	take	place	much	earlier.

-### Question # 12 - Your	application	generates	large	volumes	of	data	based	on	customer	input.
+### [important] Question # 12 - Your	application	generates	large	volumes	of	data	based	on	customer	input.
 With	the	large	volume	of	incoming	data,	you	need	to	be	able	to	determine data	discovery	and	classification	as	quickly	and	efficiently	as	possible.
-Which	of	the	following	methods	for	data	discovery	would	be	your	best choice?
+Which	of	the	[following	methods	for	data	discovery]	would	be	your	best choice?
 A.	Content	analysis
 B.	Labels
 C.	Metadata
 D.	Authorization

 Answer: C.

 **Metadata	uses	attributes	about	the	data	itself,	such	as	creator, application,	type,	data,	or	any	other	type	of	information	to	determine classification.
 Metadata	is	typically	known	as	“data	about	data.”
 By using	metadata,	where	possible,	you	can	make	very	quick	and	efficient determinations	on	classification.**